 Caring for a Moka Pot

-It is essential to take proper care of your Moka Pot to ensure that it lasts for years.
+Taking proper care of your Moka Pot is essential to ensure it lasts for years.
 After each use:

 - Rinse the pot with hot water and wipe it dry.